EU Exit: Check how to move goods through ports that use the Goods Vehicle Movement Service

 - TIR and ATA Carnet movements

-- movements from the Republic of Ireland to Great Britain through a Northern Ireland port
+- EU (Ireland) export declarations for indirect exports from Ireland to Great Britain through a Northern Ireland port

 - movements from Northern Ireland to Great Britain under a customs special procedure or on a list of goods where specific international processes apply